owls.io ➡️ shirls.org

 - Refuting arguments claim that

-So I snagged shirls.org.
+So I registered shirls.org

 I like that it's still short.
-I like that it evokes the online community vibe from the likes of debian.org, wikipedia.org, mozilla.org, npr.org, rust-lang.org, and many other .org
+I like that it evokes an online community vibe, with peers like debian.org

 domains.